 Alcohol free beer is like the holy grail with beer drinkers.
 How do you achieve the flavour and feel that makes beer so great, but without the calories and the hangover?

-As someone who’s been drinking craft beer for years, I can tell you that not a lot of non-alcoholic beers meet the mark.
+As someone who’s been drinking craft beer for years, with my own draught beer dispenser in my house, I can tell you that not a lot of non-alcoholic beers meet the mark.
 However, there are some that come really close, and that’s what I’ll be recommending to you today.

 I’ll also talk about how to choose the right craft beer for your tastes by looking at the style.